Para español, seleccione de la lista

 Governor Portraits

-Beginning with Governor Francis Fleming in the 1890's, every chief executive of Florida has had an official portrait painted and hung in the state capitol building.
+Beginning with Governor Francis Fleming in the 1890s, every chief executive of Florida has had an official portrait made and hung in the state Capitol building.
 Over the years, an interesting variety of artistic styles has accumulated.
-In the mid-1950's, the state legislature commissioned Tallahassee artist Clarabel Jett (1908–96) to create oil-enhanced photographs of all Florida governors whose portraits were not yet in the state collection.
+In the mid-1950s, the state legislature commissioned Tallahassee artist Claribel B. Jett (1908–96) to create oil-enhanced photographs of all Florida governors whose portraits were not yet in the state collection.
 In 1986, the legislature transferred custody of the portrait collection to the Museum of Florida History.